Chapter 8:

 “Whoa, didn’t expect that much enthusiasm.”
 He scratched his cheek.
 “Looks like I’ll be stuck here a while.
 Can you teach me the language?”

 “Yes!
 We’ll start today!”
-She grabbed his wrist and dragged him toward a familiar bookshop.
+She grabbed his wrist and dragged him further into town.

 He’s depending on me for once… I can’t help him get home, but this much I can do.